Don Paterson’s essay in Poetry Review, Volume 97:2 is entitled

 Such hints of some objective, technical argument are to be found amongst abstract and generalised asseverations of this somewhat ‘turgid’ sort in para.9:

-A good poem has the inevitability of truth, and its hard to conceive of the world ever having been without it.
+A good poem has the inevitability of truth, and it’s hard to conceive of the world ever having been without it.

 Likewise, in para.10 p.61 we are presented with this faux-technical statement: